-> On the sarcophagus of Pakal, a seventh century ruler who was the fifth longest monarch ever, royal ancestors are depicted as human-tree hybrids bearing cocoa pods from their bodies.
+On the sarcophagus of Pakal, a seventh century king, royal ancestors are depicted as human-tree hybrids bearing cocoa pods from their bodies.
 Related to this was the motif of the maize god sprouting cocoa pods from his arms and legs while contorting his body to seemingly embody a cocoa tree.
 This depiction can be observed in the Dresden codex, as well as small sculptures that were found in ruins at Río Bec, Mexico.
 This imagery demonstrates that cocoa and maize, crops that were of paramount importance to food security in Mesoamerica, also had a linked relationship that was related to resurrection.
 Anthropologist Cameron L. McNeil says that “cacao and maize are an important ritual pair in Mesoamerican cosmology.
 Both are combined in ritual beverages with sacred water to feed the gods and ancestors so that they will work to provide agricultural fertility.”
 McNeil describes a cocoa beverage once made by the people of Cholula with water that washed the blades of knives after their use in human sacrifice.
 More commonly, annatto would be used in such beverages to give them a vibrant red color reminiscent of blood.
 Such beverages played a role in annual rituals related to resurrection that were designed to ensure favorable harvests.

 The relationship between cocoa, maize, and resurrection is further developed in the Popol Vuh, a pre-Columbian text often referred to as the foundational sacred narrative of the K’iche’ people.
 In the third book of the Popol Vuh, the body of a deity generally referred to by scholars as the “tonsured maize god” is buried in a deep cave within a mountain.
 His spirit ascends to heaven and in some interpretations transforms into different celestial bodies.
 His body on the other hand, remains within the cave, and from his corpse springs a cocoa tree followed by other plants that bear edible fruits and seeds.
 The maize god eventually returns, but his initial sacrifice has provided sustenance for humanity.
 Scholars see significance in the fact that cocoa was the first plant to emerge from his corpse.
 Simon Martin, an archeologist specializing in Mayan Glyphs sees additional importance in images associated with this myth.
 He points to artwork on vases that depicts cocoa growing from the body of the maize god within the darkness of the cave while being observed by a seated figure referred to as God L. God L is often associated with wealth and darkness and regarded as a ruler of the Underworld.
 It is surmised that his wealth comes from his control of the shaded groves where cocoa plants thrive, as well as the dark areas where cocoa beans ferment and become more flavorful.